MiniFate/MiniFate/_chapters/00-outline.md

 ### Fate Points

-At the beginning of each session, each player gets two fate points.
+At the beginning of each session, each player gets fate points equal to their PC's level.

 Fate points can be spent to invoke an aspect.
 - Bonus on a roll that makes sense in light of an aspect